dailystory/docs/articles/changelog/2021/january.md

 * Add support for for double opt in management in preferences
 * Add support for *|DOUBLE_OPTIN|* merge tag in emails
 * Add support for double optin routes and confirmation screen
+* Add email double opt-in widget to automation and automation templates

 ## January 10, 2021
 * Convert events to use change vs keydown for right-click paste